ghex-org/GHEX/doc_src/scope/scope.rst

 that identifies a process/context, and a ``tag`` is used to match a receive on that rank.

-Communicators do not direcly communicate to one-another, they rather send a message to a *context* and by using tag-matching the messages are delivered to the proper communicator.
+Communicators do not direcly communicate to one-another, they rather send a message to a *context* and by using tag-matching the messages are delivered to the proper communicator requesting a particular tag.
 Communicators are mostly needed to increase concurrency, since different channels can be multiplexed or demultiplexed, depending on the characteristics of the transport layer.

 For instance, when using the MPI transport layer, multiple ``Isends`` and ``Irecvs`` are issued by different communicators, and the concurrency is managed by the MPI runtime system that should be initialized with ``MPI_THREAD_MULTI`` option.
-In UCX we can exploit concurrency differently: each communicator has its private end-point, while the receives are all channeled through a single end-point on the process.
+In UCX we can exploit concurrency differently: each communicator has its private end-point for sending, while the receives are all channeled through a single end-point on the process.
 This choice was dictated by benchmarks that showed this solution was the most efficient.
 The same code runs well with MPI and UCX transport layers, despite a different way of handling concurrency and addressing latency hiding.